neuro-inc/neuro-flow/reference/batch-contexts.md

 | :--- | :--- | :--- |
 | `env.<env-name>` | `str` | The value of a specific environment variable. |

+This context also allows using dictionaries to specify multiple variables at once.

 ### `tags` context

 A set of job tags.